tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 2. Open the **global.asax.cs** file, and place a break point at line 28.

-> **NOTE:** This code makes a call to get an accessToken as the application you set up above, then make a call to the Azure Key Vault using that accessToken.
+> **Note**: This code makes a call to get an accessToken as the application you set up above, then make a call to the Azure Key Vault using that accessToken.

 3. Run the solution, and press **F5**.